 The Half Double Crochet Tutorial

-Step 1: Chain any number (I used 11 for this tutorial)
+Step 1: To start your chain row, make a slip knot and chain any number (I used 11 to create my foundation chain for this tutorial)

-Step 2: Yarn over and Insert Hook into 2nd Chain from Hook
+Step 2: You are now ready to start the beginning of the row!
+Yarn over and Insert Hook into 2nd Chain from Hook

-Step 3: Yarn over again and pull back through 2nd Chain (3 loops on hook)
+Step 3: Yarn over again and draw yarn pull back through 2nd Chain (3 loops on hook)

-Step 4: Yarn over again and pull through all 3 loops on hook
+Step 4: Yarn over again and pull through all 3 loops on hook.
+You made your first half double crochet or first hdc!

-Finishing: When you get to the end of the row, remember to chain 1, turn and repeat from step 2 on to complete a pattern.
+Finishing: When you get to the end of the row, remember to chain 1, turn to start the next the second row and any new row after.

 Half Double Crochet Stitch Video Tutorial